 To begin, users select a well fitting blouse or shirt from their closet and place it on a flat surface.
 Next they open the Capture web app from the retail site they’re shopping on and follow the instructions.
 After they take the photo of their garment, the Capture system will perform a dimensional comparison between their garment and the one being viewed online.
 Depending on the retailer, consumers will either make a size determination themselves or will have the best size recommended to them.

-A Measuring App to Learn the Waist of Your Favorite Pants
+A Measuring App that Measures the Waist of Your Favorite Pants

 The waist measurement on a pair of pants, shorts or a skirt is quite possibly the most important measurement.
 One can argue which others are next in line.
 Is the hip measurement?
 The inseam?
 How about the rise?
 The truth is they’re all important with regard to fit.
 Though gaining a quick understanding of the fit of a garment before purchase can be difficult in the absence of data.
 In addition to this, the data consumers are privy to has changed over time.